staabm/staabm.github.io/_posts/2022-07-30-phpstan-result-cache-improvements.md

 ## How does the PHPStan result cache work?

 On a first analyze run, PHPstan builds and stores a [result cache](https://phpstan.org/user-guide/result-cache) which allows for faster subsequent runs.
-When analyzing a codebase after the result cache is available allows PHPStan, to determine which files changed and which files are affected by this change.
-This allows subsequent runs to be a lot faster then the initial scan.
+When analyzing a codebase after the result cache is available, PHPStan can determine which files changed and which files are affected by this change.

 Because of the smart result cache, [you should always analyze your whole project](https://phpstan.org/blog/why-you-should-always-analyse-whole-project).